jbw/substance-abuse/README.md

 # Substance Configuration

-Ability to easily model Substance parameters in the Inspector and manipulate values at runtime without lots of manual configuration.
+Ability to easily model Substance parameters and manipulate their values at runtime.
+Defaults can be set in the Inspector.

 # Create config